cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/core-concepts/subscribe-nft.md

 description: Types of on & off-chain connections supported
 ---

-Connections are at the fabric that weave together online social graphs.
+Connections are the fabric that weaves together online social graphs.
 In CyberConnect's protocol, connections are represented by **SubscribeNFTs**.

 A SubscribeNFT represents an **on-chain** uni-directional relationship between a wallet and a ccProfileNFT.
 Once a user has minted their own [ccProfileNFT](/core-concepts/cc-profile), they can set the subscribeMw and the tokenUri for their SubscribeNFT, which in turn can be collected by other users.